hapax/hapax.github.io/assets/chuzenji.md

 Curiously, the great theologian Thomas Aquinas saw in this perishability a proof of the existence of God.
-In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, the buildings and people and swan boats, which exist for a time but by processes of death, corruption and change, exist no longer.
+In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, or more generally perishable order, things like civilizations, temples, people, even relationships or moods.
+They exist for a time, but by processes of death, corruption and change, exist no longer.
 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they effected with them.